English Delftware Drug Jars

 Edited by Briony Hudson - Keeper of the Museum of the Royal Pharmaceutical Society of Great Britain

 Delftware drug jars were originally manufactured in London around 1570.
 They were expensive, highly prized objects, used by successful apothecaries for storage of pills, ointments, syrups, oils and confections.
-They were often highly decorated or labeled to indicate their contents.
+They were often highly decorated or labelled to indicate their contents.

 Today, English delftware drug jars are rare and highly collectable.
 The Museum of the Royal Pharmaceutical Society of Great Britain holds one of the finest collections of delftware drug jars in the UK, and this beautiful collection has been photographed and catalogued for the first time.